Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy maps for surfaces with punctures

-In Thurston parameters, the cusp $c$ corresponds to boundary component $b$ of $\tau$ whose length is the real part of the translation length (in $\C / 2 \pi i \Z$). \item \Label{iVOrthogonalt} The circumferences of $F$ are orthogonal to $V$. \begin{itemize} \item If $\sqrt{2}\, V(\ell_c)$ is not a $2\pi$-multiple, then $\rho(\ell_c)$ is an elliptic element of angle $\sqrt{2} \int_{\ell_c} \sqrt{q} \ (\in \R)$.
-In Thurston parameters, $c$ is a cusp of $\tau$ and the total weight of leaves of $L$ around $c$ (counted with multiplicity) is, modulo $2\pi$, equal to the rotation angle of $\rho(\ell_c)$. \item If $\sqrt{2}\, V(\ell_c)$ is a $2\pi$-multiple, then $\rho(\ell_c )$ is either $I$ or a parabolic element.
+In Thurston parameters, the cusp $c$ corresponds to boundary component $b$ of $\tau$ whose length is the real part of the translation length (in $\C / 2 \pi i \Z$). \item \Label{iVOrthogonalt} The circumferences of $F$ are orthogonal to $V$. \begin{itemize} \item If $\sqrt{2}\, V(\ell_c)$ is {\it not} a $2\pi$-multiple, then $\rho(\ell_c)$ is an elliptic element of angle $\sqrt{2} \int_{\ell_c} \sqrt{q} \ (\in \R)$.
+In Thurston parameters, $c$ is a cusp of $\tau$ and the total weight of leaves of $L$ around $c$ (counted with multiplicity) is, modulo $2\pi$, equal to the rotation angle of $\rho(\ell_c)$. \item If $\sqrt{2}\, V(\ell_c)$ is a $2\pi$-multiple, then $\rho(\ell_c )$ is either the identity $I$ or a parabolic element.
 In Thurston parameters, $c$ is a cusp of $\tau$ and the total weight of $L$ around $c$ is the $2 \pi$-multiple. \end{itemize} \end{enumerate} \end{enumerate} \end{proposition} In (\ref{iVOrthogonalt}), by ``counted with multiplicity'', we mean that, if a single leaf of $L$ has both endpoints at $c$, the weight of the leaf is counted twice.

-\proof (\ref{iShrinkingCylinder}) As the Euclidean distance to the cusp is finite in $E$, in the hyperbolic metric on $X$, the quadratic differential $q$ vanishes asymptoticly towards the cusp $c$.
-The solution of the Schwarzian equation depends continuously in $q$.
-As a Riemann surface with the zero differential (in our convention) corresponds to a hyperbolic structure, therefore $c$ has a horoball quotient neighborhood in $C$.
+\proof (\ref{iShrinkingCylinder}) We first describe an intuition, and then make it precise.
+As the Euclidean distance to the cusp is finite in $E$, in the hyperbolic metric on $X$, the quadratic differential $q$ vanishes asymptotically towards the cusp $c$.
+A Riemann surface with the zero differential (in our parametrization) corresponds to a hyperbolic structure.

+To make it precise, for $t > 0$, let $D_t$ be the punctured disk of radius $t$ centered at $c$.
+Note that the $c$ may be the zero of the quadratic differential $q$ induced by $C$.
+Thus, if $t > 0$ is small enough, $D_t$ is a union of the Euclidean semi-disks of radius $t$ foliated by geodesics parallel to the diameter segment.
+Consider the restriction of $q$ to $D_t$.
+Then, by conformally identifying a once-punctured unit disk with $D_t$, the holomorphic quadratic differential on $D_t$, the differential goes to zero uniformly on every compact subset as $t \to \infty$.